- > How to get good video footage

 If you don’t have a Mac you are out of luck as Apple doesn’t make iMovie for Windows.
 But you can play a video created in iMovie on Windows PCs - is there is no need to worry that your Windows using friends and family won’t be able to view the video.
 Just follow our advice below for how to save and export your iMovie for sharing.

-There’s also a companion iMovie app available for iPhone and iPad.
-We also have a guide to making a video slideshow on your iPhone using Photos Memories feature here.
+There’s also a companion iMovie app available for iPhone and iPad; here is how to use iMovie on the iPhone.
+We also have a guide to making a video slideshow on your iPhone using Photos Memories.

 Here’s how to use iMovie, we’ll cover the basics here and then add some useful tips to help you get even better results.